-The 19th century in the history of Turkish literature is very difficult but it is also the era of many innovations and changes.
-The novel belongs to Servet-i-Funun period and it shows the struggle of generations for the homeland and a synthesis of Eastern and Western cultures, which was to create a better development perspective for the new Turkish society.
+The 19th century in the history of Turkish literature is very difficult, but it is also the era of many innovations and changes.
+The novel belongs to Servet-i-Funun period which in Turkish literature is characterized by the introduction of innovations that led to the creation of literary works for an intellectual and aristocratic society.
+Also, it shows the struggle of generations for the homeland and a synthesis of Eastern and Western cultures, which was to create a better development perspective for the new Turkish society.

-As the modern Turkish critic Rahim Tarım notes, the novel "September" was influenced by Paul Bourgeois's famous novel "The Sin of Love" (Tarım, p.
+As the modern Turkish critic Rahim Tarim notes, the novel September was influenced by Paul Bourgeois's famous novel "The Sin of Love" (Tarim, p.
 57).
+Another novel which was written before September was Forbidden love by Halit Ziya Usakligil, who created it under the influence of Western literature.

-"September" tells the story of forbidden love which causes feelings of strong remorse in the protagonist of the novel, because a married woman falls in love with her husband's relative.
+September tells the story of forbidden love which causes feelings of strong remorse in the protagonist of the novel, because a married woman falls in love with her husband's relative.
 The author creates interesting psychological portraits of the central characters.
-It is noteworthy that the theme of betrayal became relevant when the influence of European literature increased on Turkish writers.
-The framework of the novels was formed which became analogous to the Western novel, and the literary style was also changed.
+It is noteworthy that the theme of marital infidelity became relevant when the influence of European literature on Turkish writers was increased.
+The framework of the novels was formed, which became analogous to the Western novel, and the literary style was also changed.

 It should be noted that it was a long journey before Turkish literature fell under Western influence; before, it was even unacceptable for the writers themselves to tarnish the image of a Turkish woman with betrayal or other forms of immorality.
-The Turkish writer and publicist Ahmet Midhat Efendi's (1844-1912) novel was published in 1870 under the title "Henüz On Yedi Yaşında" ("She is Only Seventeen Years Old"), which tells about the adventure of a 17-year-old innocent Christian Greek girl who, due to a twist of fate, becomes a prostitute.
+The Turkish writer and publicist Ahmet Midhat Efendi's (1844-1912) novel was published in 1870 under the title "Henuz On Yedi Yaşında" ("She is Only Seventeen Years Old"), which tells about the adventure of a 17-year-old innocent Christian Greek girl who, due to a twist of fate, becomes a prostitute.
 In the literary work, the author focuses on social and religious problems.
 He uses religion as a shield to ward off the reader's aggression: the author portrays the prostitute not as a devout Muslim, but as a Christian.

-The plot and main protagonists of the novel "September"
+The plot and main protagonists of the novel September